coder/code-server/doc/self-hosted/cros-install.md

 ![code-server on Chromebook](../assets/cros.png)

+**Note: alternatively, you can use `penguin.linux.test` to access code-server without going to developer mode.**

 ## Using Crouton

 Crouton is one of the old ways to get a running full Linux via `chroot` on a Chromebook.
 Like so, enable developer mode, and go to `crosh`.
 This time, run `shell`, which should drop you to `bash`.